When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Make Use Of Audio Books

-There are a number of ways to use audiobooks to help with reading fluency.
+There are several ways to use audiobooks to help with reading fluency:

 • Use the recording without the accompanying book.
-Then, when your child is familiar with the story, introduce the book and ask them to read to you.
-To prevent your child reciting the story from memory, ask them to read from a page other than the first.
+Then, when your child is familiar with the story, introduce the physical book and ask them to read it to you.
+To prevent your child from reciting the story from memory, ask them to read from a page other than the first.

-• Sit with your child and, in the same way as you would with straightforward reading, follow the story with them in the book.
+• Sit with your child and, as you would with straightforward reading, follow the story with them in the book.

 • Allow your child to listen to the recording alone, following the story in the book as they go.
 This is most appropriate when your child has become more engaged.
-If they are not, chances are they will listen to the story and not follow in the book.
+If they are not, they will likely listen to the story and not follow in the book.

 • Create a book to go with a recording they already have.
 You can make comic books together, use favorite songs, or even write the script of a favorite movie or TV show.